fizalihsan/fizalihsan.github.io/source/technology/java-concurrency.md

 ### Type 1: Lock-Ordering Deadlock

-* Thread 1 holds lock A and waits for lock B. Thread 2 holds lock B and waits for lock A. (e.g., Dining philosopher's problem) This is a cyclic locking dependency, otherwise called 'deadly embrace'.
+* Thread 1 holds lock A and waits for lock B. Thread 2 holds lock B and waits for lock A. (e.g., Dining philosopher's problem) This is a *cyclic locking dependency*, otherwise called '*deadly embrace*'.
 * DBs handle deadlock by victimizing one of the threads.
 JVMs don't have that feature.

 #### Dynamic lock-ordering deadlocks